Are you are in the right place? This page explains what to do if you are a member of the public with an idea for a new TV programme.

 The BBC Writersroom aims to discover and develop new writing talent for Drama and Narrative Comedy.
 Visit the website to find out how to get in touch and for advice about writing and delivering scripts.

-BBC Fresh Online gives upcoming Factual filmmakers an opportunity to showcase their short form work on a BBC platform with the chance to be featured on BBC Three.
-If you’re over 16 find out how to submit.
+BBC Fresh Online is an online community for new film-making talent giving upcoming Factual filmmakers an opportunity to showcase their short form work on BBC Online.

 Check out the BBC Careers website for the latest job opportunities.

 Along with traditional job oppertunities there are a number of apprenticeship and training schemes available through the BBC, many aimed at individuals without degrees.
 Find out more.